2016 Toa Payoh child abuse case: Case hearing

 On 7 September 2021, the prosecution's appeal was heard in the Court of Appeal of Singapore, and a five-judge panel led by Chief Justice Sundaresh Menon was set to hear the arguments from the prosecution and defence.
 Senior Counsel Goh Yihan, dean of the Singapore Management University's Yong Pung How School of Law, and DPP Mohamed Faizal bin Mohamed Abdul Kadir (who prosecuted convicted maid abuser Gaiyathiri Murugayan for abusing and killing her maid) also joined the prosecution (completely replaced by Senthilkumaran Sabapathy and Norine Tan) to argue on their behalf.

-The prosecution argued that the Azlin should be convicted of murder.
+The prosecution argued that Azlin should be convicted of murder.
 They said that Azlin was the director of the four scalding attacks on the boy and she acted in line with Ridzuan to cause the burns on their son, given she scalded the boy in the first three attempts and egged on her husband to do the fourth scalding, for which the injuries were sufficient to cause death.
 Even if it was not murder, the actions of both Azlin and Ridzuan were so abhorrent, cruel and inhumane that it should be considered as a suitable case for life imprisonment.
 They did not accept that life imprisonment was not warranted in their case based on Azlin's adjustment disorder and Ridzuan's low IQ.
 They also argued that the boy had experienced extensive suffering from the burns that lasted during the final days of his life and up until his death.
 The prosecution commented that if such a cruel conduct did not warrant life imprisonment, it would have been hard to understand the true criteria for life imprisonment in cases relating to grievous hurt.

 In response, Eugene Thuraisingam (Ridzuan's lawyer) and Cheryl Ng (Azlin's lawyer) argued that the sentences were appropriate in the couple's cases, given that the couple lacked the understanding that their actions would result in severe consequences and death.
 Ng added that should Azlin fully intended to cause death when inflicting the scald injuries, she would definitely deserve life imprisonment, but the evidence proved otherwise.
 Thuraisingam commented that Ridzuan showed remorse and admitted his responsibility from the start, and his young age should be a mitigating factor in his sentence.
 The Court of Appeal reserved its decision after hearing the submissions.